asadiceccarelli/eu-wholesale-analysis/README.md

 > Fig 2.2: Revenue for a 1 hour battery in 2022 with preset flow times

+This figure can almost be thought of as a minimum revenue, as requires very little anlysis prior to setting the times and involves no efforts to varying the flow times depending on external factors, such as seasonal and weekend differences.
+With a simple forecasting model adjusting for various other exogenous factors, the revenue will be greater.

 ### 2 hour battery revenue for preset flow times

 For the majority of markets this involves 03:00-05:00 charging and 19:00-21:00 discharging, with additional 13:00-15:00 charging and 07:00-09:00 discharging for dual cycles, but again, there is a slight variation between markets.
-This circumvents the drawback of the previous analysis which did not take into account the state of the battery at the start of the day, the charging time always occurs first and discharging last each day.

 <p align='center'>
   <img src='figures/2-hour-rev.jpeg' width='1000'>
 </p>

 > Fig 2.3: Revenue for a 2 hour battery in 2022 with preset flow times

-This figure can almost be thought of as a minimum revenue, as requires very little anlysis prior to setting the times and involves no efforts to varying the flow times depending on external factors, such as seasonal and weekend differences.
-With a simple forecasting model adjusting for various other exogenous factors, the revenue will be greater.

 ## 3. Comments